DasminX/notes-app/readme.md

     npm run dev
     ```

 3. Visit *http://localhost:5173/*.
-If it doesn't work, you should check if port is taken and if so, enter valid port
+If it doesn't work, you should check if port is taken and if so, enter valid port instead.